command-tab/awesome-n64-development/README.md

 * [Sixtyforce](https://sixtyforce.com) - A closed-source Nintendo 64 emulator for Mac
 * [TrueReality](https://sourceforge.net/projects/truereality/) - An open-source Nintendo 64 emulator.
 No longer maintained.

-## Tools and Libraries

-* [objn64](https://github.com/n64dev/objn64) - Wavefront .obj model converter that generates optimized Nintendo 64 displaylists for compilation with libultra
-* [64Drive Viewer](https://www.youtube.com/watch?v=yUX1Vga6amg) - Preview textures, images, sounds, and 3D models on the Nintendo 64 with a 64drive over USB
-* [64drive-usb-linux](https://github.com/RenaKunisaki/64drive-usb-linux/) - A Linux tool to upload to/download from 64drive development cartridge over USB
-* [g64drive](https://github.com/rasky/g64drive) - Linux/Mac tool for operating a 64drive development cartridge
-* [n64CIconverter](https://github.com/darklink623/n64CIconverter) - Converts standard image formats to Nintendo 64's CI format
-* [N64GFXCookie](https://github.com/LuigiBlood/N64GFXCookie) - Nintendo 64 CI8 format graphics viewer/editor
-* [Texture64](https://github.com/queueRAM/Texture64) - Nintendo 64 texture ripper and editor with support for multiple formats
-* [Project64 EmuScripts](https://github.com/LuigiBlood/EmuScripts/tree/master/N64/Project64) - Scripts for debugging under Project64 emulation
-* [N64-Tools](https://github.com/jombo23/N64-Tools/tree/master/N64%20Midi%20Tool) - A tool to extract and import audio from many games that make use of MIDI format
-* [N64-SoundTester](https://github.com/buu342/N64-SoundTester) - A ROM that allows you to test out N64 Sound Tools sample banks and tune them directly on your console or emulator, avoiding lengthy turnaround times
-* [libmad-n64](https://github.com/parasyte/libmad-n64) - [libmad](https://www.underbit.com/products/mad/) with MIPS patches, for MPEG audio playback
-* [seq64](https://github.com/sauraen/seq64) - A full-featured editor for sequenced music in first-party Nintendo 64 games
-* [libdragon](https://github.com/DragonMinded/libdragon) - An open-source library for Nintendo 64 development
-* [pseultra](https://github.com/pseudophpt/pseultra) - A collection of tools used to develop software for the Nintendo 64 that are distinct from the official SDK
-* [libreultra](https://github.com/n64decomp/libreultra) - A decompilation of the Nintendo 64 standard SDK library, libultra
-* [spicy](https://github.com/trhodeos/spicy) - An open-source replacement of the Nintendo 64 SDK's `mild.exe` (referenced by `$(MAKEROM)` in many Makefiles).
-Packs object files into an N64-compatible ROM.
-* [makemask](https://github.com/trhodeos/makemask) - An open-source replacement of the Nintendo 64 SDK's `makemask.exe`.
-Adds a mask to a compiled ROM which pads the file to fill the entire cartridge space, adds a CIC version, and adds informational headers to the file.
-Typically run immediately after `mild.exe`.
-More on this tool at [N64Squid](https://n64squid.com/homebrew/n64-sdk/software/mipse-ultra-gcc/makemask/).
-* [Online Disassembler](https://onlinedisassembler.com/odaweb/) - A lightweight, online service for when you don't have the time, resources, or requirements to use a heavier-weight alternative
-* [Compiler Explorer](https://godbolt.org) - Explore how your C, C++, Rust, or other compiled language code ends up looking after compilation
-* [mips_to_c](https://github.com/matt-kempster/mips_to_c) - An open-source MIPS decompiler, useful for understanding and reimplementing N64 games' behavior in C
-* [GEDecompressor](https://github.com/jombo23/N64-Tools/tree/master/GEDecompressor) - Decompressor for a wide variety of compression formats used across Nintendo 64 titles
-* [n64sym](https://github.com/shygoo/n64sym) - Scans a RAM dump for symbols from a given library or object file
-* [ed64](https://github.com/anacierdem/ed64) - Tools to develop on EverDrive-64
-* [N64LoaderWV](https://github.com/zeroKilo/N64LoaderWV) - Nintendo 64 ROM loader for the [Ghidra](https://github.com/NationalSecurityAgency/ghidra) reverse engineering tool

 ## Development Hardware

 * [64drive](http://64drive.retroactive.be/) - A Nintendo 64 flash cartridge with USB support targeted at developers